pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 make stylistic decisions about code consistency.
 Code formatters will reformat your code for you.

-Black is anexample of a commonly-used code formatter.
+Black is an example of a commonly-used code formatter.
 Black both applies PEP 8 standards while also making decisions about things like consistent use of double quotes for strings, and spacing of items in lists.